- City Departments

-The City of Marshfield operates a modern, EPA and MoDNR permitted, Complete Mix Activated Sludge Wastewater Facility located on the north side of I-44 on Brinkley Rd., in addition to twelve sewage pumping stations located at various locations surrounding the City and a 60 acre MoDNR approved sludge disposal site located 2 miles north of the City off N. Marshall Rd.
-The Department also maintains over 60 miles of sewage piping and over 1050 manhole structures.
+The City of Marshfield operates a modern, Environmental Protection Agency (EPA) and Missouri Department of Natural Resources (MoDNR) permitted, Complete Mix Activated Sludge Wastewater Facility located on the north side of I-44 on Brinkley Road, in addition to 12 sewage pumping stations located at various locations surrounding the City and a 60-acre MoDNR approved sludge disposal site located two miles north of the City off North Marshall Road.
+The Department also maintains over 60 miles of sewage piping and over 1,050 manhole structures.

 The wastewater facility was originally constructed in 1976 and extensively expanded in 2000 to provide treatment of up to 1.5 million gallons per day of sewage and up to 3.5 million gallons per day of wet weather inflow to the collection system.
 In 2004 the facility and lift pumping stations were updated to include fiber optic capabilities to remotely monitor operations and alarms including the ability to control some of the wastewater treating processes and all twelve lift pump stations.

-The Department consists of seven employees presently providing Monday thru Friday, 8 hour operation of the facility and equipment with 4 hour operation on weekends and holidays and 24 hour a day on call emergency response as needed.
+The Department consists of seven employees presently providing Monday through Friday, 8-hour operation of the facility and equipment with 4-hour operation on weekends and holidays and 24 hour a day on call emergency response as needed.

 Due to changing regulations the City in 2012 entered into an agreement with the MoDNR to improve the wet weather flow treatment processes while rehabilitating portions of the sewer collection piping that has served the City for over 90 years.

-The projects are already under way with completion of the replacement of Lift Station #5, located at N. Elm St. and DD Highway, in January of 2015.
+The projects are already under way with completion of the replacement of Lift Station Number 5, located at North Elm Street and DD Highway, in January of 2015.
 This station has been in use since the early 1960s and has surpassed its cost effective life.